intothev01d/intothev01d.github.io/resume.md

 **Software Developer - PointClear Solutions - Nashville, TN**
 *May 2015 - current*

-- Consulted with clients and helped to design and implement their applications
+- Consulted with clients and helped to plan and implement their applications
+- Architected and developed a medical device application for managing and communicating with an embedded controller over Bluetooth for iOS using Swift 2
+- Developed an app for a large educational institution that allows creating and managing assignments along with a custom calendar for scheduling them on iOS using Swift 2
 - Architected and developed a front-end web application for patient management using React.js, Redux, ES6/Babel, Webpack, and Sass
 - Developed microservices using Node.js, Swagger, and Docker for a healthcare patient management API.
-- Created and maintained CI builds using Jenkins for automating the testing and deployment process of both front-end assests and Docker containers.
+- Created and maintained CI builds using Jenkins for automating the testing and deployment process of both front-end assets and Docker containers.
 - Created an internal time-reporting tool using Node.js and MSSQL to email users and reports and to archive data from an existing API.
 - Developed a healthcare engagement web application using React.js, Flux, Webpack, and Sass
 - Developed a web application for searching and reviewing healthcare providers using Angular.js, CoffeeScript, Jade and Sass